mongodb/specifications/source/uri-options/uri-options.rst

      - no
      - Relax TLS constraints as much as possible (e.g. allowing invalid certificates or hostname mismatches); drivers must document the exact constraints which are relaxed by this option being true

+   * - tlsDisableOCSPEndpointCheck
+     - "true" or "false"
+     - false i.e. driver will reach out to OCSP endpoints :ref:`if needed <Suggested OCSP Behavior>`.
+     - Yes
+     - Controls whether or not the driver will reach out to OCSP endpoints if needed.
+See the `OCSP Support Spec
+        <../ocsp-support/ocsp-support#tlsDisableOCSPEndpointCheck>`__
+        for additional information..

    * - w
      - non-negative integer or string